Offen is a fair, open and self hosted web analytics tool that treats operators and users as equal parties.

 Operators and users as equal parties

-To address the above mentioned issues we develop a fair and lightweigt web analytics tool that treats operators and users as equal parties.
-It is called Offen and is available as a beta version.
+To address the above mentioned issues we develop a fair, self hosted and lightweigt web analytics tool that treats operators and users as equal parties.
+It is called Offen and is available as a production ready version.

 Offen's default is to NOT collect any data.
 Usage data is collected after opt-in only.
 If users choose to opt in, they have full access to their data.
 They can delete it any time or opt out completly.